 The following sections describe the administration requirements for HCaTS contracts and task orders awarded under HCaTS contracts.
 The CHCM shall be the primary point-of-contact for these requirements.

-Failure to meet administrative requirements may result in activation of Dormant Status and/or Off-Ramping (see Sections H.25 and H.26).
+Failure to meet administrative requirements may result in activation of Dormant Status (see Sections H.25).

 G.3.1 CONTRACT ACCESS FEE (CAF)